GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 CF-1.5 compliant netCDF files can be read by *GMT*.

-The netCDF grid file in *GMT* has several attributes (See Table [tbl:netcdf-format]) to describe the content.
+The netCDF grid file in *GMT* has several attributes (See Table :ref:`netcdf-format <tbl-netcdf-format>`) to describe the content.
 The routine that deals with netCDF grid files is sufficiently flexible so that grid files slightly deviating from the standards used by *GMT* can also be read.

+.. _tbl-netcdf-format:

 +----------------------+--------------------------------------------------------------------+
 | **Atributte**        |      **Description**                                               |